Frequently Asked Questions

 Yes, we serve the five county area as well as the faculty, staff, and students at FLCC.
 As long as you live in the area and can provide adequate identification, you may take books out of the library.For how long can I take out a book?

-Books usually go out for three weeks.Why can't I take videos out?
+Books usually go out for three weeks.Can I borrow videos/DVDs?

 Yes, we have video watching stations up in the media/copy center on the third floor.
 The group study room on the second floor is also equipped with a television and VCR/DVD player.